 Writing and arranging for voices has been a fundamental part of Liz’s work as a vocalist since she first started performing.

 From choral commissions to theatre and underscoring for television, Liz specializes in using the voice to create music.
-Liz has written and designed numerous choral and sung pieces for choirs, ensembles, theatre and television, including the third series of NBC’s ‘The Sing Off’, ‘Who cares?’, a film for a UK national charity premiered at 10 Downing Street, a children’s nativity for 1000 young voices and sound design for a production of ‘The Monument’ at Southwark Playhouse.
+Liz has written, arranged and designed numerous choral and sung pieces for choirs, ensembles, theatre and television, including the third series of NBC’s ‘The Sing Off’, ‘Who cares?’, a film for a UK national charity premiered at 10 Downing Street, a children’s nativity for 1000 young voices and sound design for a production of ‘The Monument’ at Southwark Playhouse.

 The Sing Off has just finished its third series on American channel NBC, and has become a hit with audiences on both sides of the pond.
 A talent show with a twist, 16 of America’s best a cappella groups compete to be crowned ‘The Sing Off Champion’ at the end of the series.

 Liz wrote two themes, performed entirely a cappella.